RyanSieglerKX/tutorials/KDB-X/Modules/SQL_querying_in_KDB-X.md

 SQL provides a familiar relational interface for querying and managing data in KDB-X, allowing users to leverage standard SQL syntax within the q environment.
 This tutorial will walk through some examples of how to use SQL to interact with and manipulate q objects, and then show how to utilise the power of q functionality through SQL.

-*Note: SQL is currently offered as part of core but may be embedded as a module in the future.*
+*Note: SQL is currently supplied embedded in the q executable but may be be provided as a module in the future..*

 ## 1. Prerequisites